nataouze/ethenv/README.md

 ### Features

 -   Load configuration files.
 Contracts configurations are compatible with the `--export-all` option of `buidler-deploy`.
--   Create a Web3 instance for a named environment.
+-   Create cached Web3 instance.
--   Create a Web3 Contract instance for a named environment and a contract deployment name.
+-   Create a Contract instance from internally managed Web3 instance or an externally-managed Web3 instance.
--   Create a Web3 Contract based on an externally-managed Web3 instance, for a named environment and a contract deployment name.
-For example when using an injected wallet.
-Compatible with Metamask and other wallets.
 -   Disconnect provider connections.

 ### Interfaces